zoolanders/documentation/src/essentials-for-zoo/upgrade.md

-# Upgrade to ZOO 4
+# Upgrading

-Upgrading to ZOO 4 requires some considerations as well as specific steps in order to ensure a smooth transition.
+Upgrading from ZOO 3 requires some considerations as well as specific steps in order to ensure a smooth transition.
 First of all be aware of the following deprecations:

 - ZOOcart
 - ZOOstats